 South Dakota has long researched local, Tribal, and regional broadband efforts through the ConnectSD program.
 For BEAD, initial engagement has been critical to understanding the needs and implementation considerations for broadband expansion.
 South Dakota is keen to develop a long-term collaboration mechanism.
-Longevity is a goal of South Dakota, and the following areas provide an overview for how the State plans to work with key stakeholders.
+Longevity is a goal of South Dakota, and the following areas provide an overview for how the state plans to work with key stakeholders.
+The Broadband Team continues to coordinate with Tribes in the state to figure out the best way to support broadband expansion on Tribal lands.